 XCode was really easy to use, as was debugging on hardware.
 In fact debugging on hardware is just as easy as debugging on the simulator which certainly encourages you to continually test on the real hardware.

-Solar Balls is available now on the App Store.
+Update: Solar Balls is not currently available on the App Store.